The Seventh Brother: Plot

 The morning after, Miss Magpie, the nosy leader of the forest, is very scared of the news and tells her friend, Birdie, and the whole forest about it.
-Most of the forest is scared of Tiny at first, but when they see that he isn't vicious, the animals are relieved.
+Most of the forest is scared of Tiny at first, but when they see that he is not vicious, the animals are relieved.
 The sole exception for this rule is Miss Magpie, who is still heavily convinced that he is a monster.
 When Tiny smells the scent of his owners and hears Angie calling for him, he runs up the hill to the road where he first met the bunnies.
-But when he arrives, he is too late, and thinks that his owners don't want him anymore; luckily, his new family is able to "turn his frown upside down".
+But when he arrives, he is too late, and thinks that his owners do not want him anymore; luckily, his new family is able to cheer him up.
 Miss Magpie hires a predatory red fox named Mr. Fox to hunt the rabbits, but Tiny teaches them to growl at him, which scares Mr. Fox and sends him running.
-Human poachers arrive in the forest to try and kill the bunnies, but the puppy teaches the rabbits to howl while hiding in their home, which send the poachers running.
+Human poachers arrive in the forest to try to kill the forest animals, but Tiny teaches the rabbits to howl while hiding in their home, which send the poachers running.

 Later that night, a flood reaches the rabbits' home.
-J.C. and his father stay in their hole trying to dig their way out while the other rabbits climb up a branch, but Cody is caught in the raging waters and Tiny jumps in.
-The puppy saves Cody, and the rabbits hop onto dry land, but J.C. and their dad are still in their hole trying to digging.
+J.C. and his father stay in their hole trying to dig their way out while the other rabbits climb up a branch, but Cody is caught in the raging waters.
+Tiny jumps in and saves Cody, and the rabbits hop onto dry land, but J.C. and his father are still in their hole trying to dig.
 Tiny saves them and is accepted by the parents.

 Winter is not far from arrival, and Miss Magpie mocks Tiny for being a dog, and so not knowing how to prepare for winter.
-Unfortunately for her, fortunes turn when a weasel tries to kill her because she failed to stop the rabbits.
+However, a weasel attacks Miss Magpie, citing that the rabbits have become too dangerous.
 The weasel bites Tiny's leg, but he eventually throws the weasel into a pond.
-Fearing for his safety, Miss Magpie warns the rabbits.
+Fearing for Tiny's safety, Miss Magpie warns the rabbits.
 When the rabbits discover that Tiny is alive, they celebrate.
 But he is sick due to the effects of the bite (as well as being unable to survive on vegetation like all the other forest animals), and he is taken to see Dr. Owl, who tells the parents that he must be returned to his owners.
 The rabbits carry Tiny back home, but along the way, they come across a big crease between two hills.
 J.C. uses a large stick to successfully carry the family over the crease, and they finally reach his owners' home.
-As Tiny is dragged into his doghouse, the rabbits howl and then disappear, causing Angie to wonder if it's her puppy howling.
+As Tiny is dragged into his doghouse, the rabbits howl and then disappear, causing Angie to wonder if it is her puppy howling.
 When Angie sees Tiny, she and her grandpa are very happy to see him again and welcome him home.